A guide to corporate travel policies

 We’re kicking off this guide with an introduction to what a corporate travel policy is and what it can do for your company.
-Then we’re going into detail with some important topics and resources: best practices, tips for writing, a customizable policy template, how to achieve near-full compliance, how to manage trip approval using tech, even how to automate the business travel booking process.
+Then we’re going into detail with some important topics and resources: best practices when writing a travel policy, tips for writing a customisable corporate travel policy template, how to achieve near-full travel policy compliance, how to manage trip approval using tech, even how to automate the business travel booking process.

 What is a travel policy?